rsocket/rsocket/Motivations.md

 ## Comparisons

-- ReactiveSocket is an OSI Layer 5 and 6 protocol, or TCP Application Layer protocol.
+- ReactiveSocket is an OSI Layer 5/6, or TCP/IP Application Layer protocol.
 - It is intended for use over duplex, binary transport protocols.

 #### TCP & QUIC